product-os/transformer-runtime/README.md

-# Balena Transformer Runtime Package
+# ProductOS Transformer Runtime Package

 This package serves to be an un-opinionated runner of transformers.
 This package allows you to obtain the minimal functionality to run a transformer by providing input, artifact, and output targets.